Midhat Pasha

 Ahmed Şefik Midhat Pasha (1822 – 26 April 1883) was an Ottoman politician, reformist, and statesman.
 He was the author of the Constitution of the Ottoman Empire.

 Midhat was born in Istanbul and educated from a private medrese.
 In July 1872, he was appointed grand vizier by Abdulaziz, though was removed in August.
 During the First Constitutional Era, in 1876, he co-founded the Ottoman Parliament.
 Midhat was noted as a kingmaker and leading Ottoman democrat.
 He was part of a governing elite which recognized the crisis the Empire was in and considered reform to be a dire need.
-Midhat was reportedly killed in al-Ta'if.
+He clashed with Sultan Abdul Hamid II, who in 1881 had him convicted of the alleged murder of Sultan Abdulaziz.
+In 1883, Midhat was killed in the prison of al-Ta'if, reportedly on the Sultan's orders.

 Life

 Early life and family

 Ahmed Shefik Midhat Pasha was born in Istanbul in the Islamic month of Safar in 1238 AH, which began on 18 October 1822.
 His family consisted of well-established Muslim scholars.
 His father, Rusçuklu Mehmed Eşref, was a native of Ruse.
 The family seem to have been professed Bektashis.
 Born into an Ilmiye family, he received a private and medrese education.

 He spent his youth in his parents' home in Vidin, Lovech and later Istanbul, where his father held judicial office.